Nights in Ballygran: Plot

 Margaret wakes to see men working for Atlantic City ward boss James Neary offloading barrels of illegal beer into a motor garage behind her house.
-She meets Nucky on her way to work with a present of soda bread, but he disappoints her with his sudden aloofness and refuses to accept the gift.
+She meets Nucky on her way to work with a present of soda bread, but he disappoints her with his sudden aloofness and his refusal to accept the gift.
 Quietly, Nucky tells his brother Eli that he is unwilling to involve Margaret in the violent world he lives in.
 However, Margaret is deeply hurt and tears up the dress she stole earlier.

-After discussing the garage at a Temperance League meeting to come up with plans for more direct action against bootlegging, Margaret and a colleague meet with Nucky; he feigns interest but then does nothing.
+After discussing the garage at a Temperance League meeting, Margaret and a colleague meet with Nucky; he feigns interest but then does nothing.
 Margaret sees the deliveries again that night; brushed off by Neary and ignored altogether by Nucky, she reports Neary to Van Alden and his colleagues.
 The agents initially dismiss the operation as one of hundreds in the city that they lack the resources to shut down, but Margaret is able to get Van Alden's attention by mentioning that Neary works for Nucky.

-As Nucky and Eli prepare for St. Patrick's Day celebrations with the "Ancient Order of Celts", Eli mentions his coming re-election campaign and presses to "say a few words" at the Order's annual Saint Patrick's Eve Dinner, a gathering of local Irish-American bigwigs.
+As Nucky and Eli prepare for St. Patrick's Day celebrations, Eli mentions his re-election campaign and presses to "say a few words" at the upcoming Saint Patrick's Eve Dinner, an annual gathering of local Irish-American leaders.
 Nucky is skeptical of Eli's efforts to improve at public speaking, but reluctantly accedes.
 Local dwarves, who normally run exhibition matches at the local boxing ring, are hired to dress up as leprechauns for the dinner.
 When they complain about the degrading gig, their leader Carl promises to have Nucky double their pay.